|The day I collected Nelly in Nov 2008|

 To the casual observer, or opportunist thief, we look like any other campervan carrying a couple of bikes on which we can potter around the nearest town.

 Initially we bought a free-standing awning (as you can read in Pt1).
 It's takes up a lot of space, but it's essential if more than two people intend to camp.
 It's also useful for reserving your place on campsites without clearly defined pitches when you drive somewhere for the day.
-We discovered we didn't use the awning so we cold it on eBay.
+We discovered we didn't use the awning so we sold it on eBay.

 |Extra guys divert rain during rain storms|